texel-sensei/CM3D2.AutoTranslate/README.md

   ```JSON
     {"id":0,"success":true,"method":"translation","translation":"But, it was added to a shop."}
   ```
-When the game is closed, it sends a last packet with method "quit"
+When the game is closed, it sends a last packet with method "quit" and closes the connection.